pclaren/aa2_final_lab/README.md

 ### Tower dynamic inventory setup
 Give the inventory a useful name.

 Setup an source of type OpenStack.
-It should use the OpenStack credentials that have been created.
+It should use the OpenStack credentials that where created at .
 Ensure the source has OVERWTITE and UPDATE ON LAUNCH selected.

 Create three groups, where each also has a subgroup.